• Home

 • An operator, which sets differentiating characteristics of the attribute, such as limiting the condition to emails that end with certain extensions.
 If a condition specifies multiple values for the operator to track, the operator iterates over the array.
 To learn more, read Operators.

-• A value, which identifies the attribute by a value you specify, such as .edu.
+• A value, which identifies the attribute by a value you specify. such as .edu or v1.
+For segment rules, this is the segments that you select.

 Here is an image of a targeting rule: